wp-plugins/admidio-events/readme.txt

 [Admidio](http://sourceforge.net/projects/admidio/ "Admidio at SourceForge") is a free PHP based membership management system for organizations and groups.
 It also offers an event manager module to plan date, time and place of events.

 **Admidio Events** displays such event data in the widget area of a WordPress page, for example the home page of the sports club the members belong to.
 The number of upcoming events can be configured.
 Also the widget offers a collapsed (event name, date) or expanded (all event data) view.
-The data from Admidio to WordPress is transferred via RSS.
+The data between Admidio and WordPress is transferred via RSS.

-The font *Genericons* has to be available with your WordPress installation.
-Either by using a theme that includes *Genericons* out of the box (e. g. <a href="http://wordpress.org/themes/twentythirteen/">Twenty Thirteen</a> or <a href="http://wordpress.org/themes/twentyfourteen/">Twenty Fourteen</a>) or by using a Plugin that adds *Genericon* to your theme (e. g. <a href="http://wordpress.org/plugins/genericond/">Genericon'd</a>).
 == Installation ==

 Quick and easy installation: